-Two new dining sites opened in January 2019: The LGBT Community Center (supper fourth Wed/month); Greater Galilee (lunch 2x/wk.
-A third site opened at the Muslim Community Health Center in April (Lunch Tue/Wed).
-Although we have met this goal, MCDA is continuing to expand dining opportunities.
-On November 25th, MCDA opened a new dining site for deaf and hard of hearing individuals at Water Tower View apartments in Greenfield (lunch 4th Mon/month) with 30 participants.
-Other sites are under consideration.
+MCDA opened four new dining sites in 2019: The LGBT Community Center (supper fourth Wed/mo); Greater Galilee (lunch 2x/wk); Muslim Community Health Center (lunch Tue/Wed); and a new dining site for Deaf and hard of hearing individuals at Water Tower View apartments in Greenfield (lunch 4th Mon/mo).
+All but 6 of the 31 dining sites were converted to take-out w/ delivery service provided by Able Access Transportation during the Public Health Emergency.